Miguel Chevalier: Nature and artifice

 Ultra-Nature, Miguel Chevalier, 2005.
 Generative and interactive virtual reality artwork.
 Software: Music2eye.

 Herbarius '2059', Miguel Chevalier, 2009.
 Generative and interactive virtual reality artwork.
 Software: Cyrille Henry / Antoine Villeret.
 Texts: Jean-Pierre Balpe.

 Extra-Natural, Miguel Chevalier, 2018.
 Generative and interactive virtual reality art work.
 Software: Cyrille Henry / Antoine Villeret.

 Creations, such as Ultra-Nature, have their starting point the observation of the world of plants and its transposition into the digital universe.
 Miguel Chevalier, first inspired by his childhood spent in Mexico and his travels in Latin America where nature is omnipresent and luxuriant, but also by Japanese gardens, creates virtual gardens that explore the link between nature and artifice, which now coexist and mutually enrich each other, in a poetic and metaphorical way.

 In works like Herbarius ‘2059’, the life processes of each of these creations are inspired by models developed by the French National Institute for Agronomic Research (INRA).
 Miguel Chevalier's virtual gardens utilize algorithms borrowed from biology, which allowed him to create universes of artificial life, effects of growth, proliferation and disappearance.
 Works such as Extra-Natural also have an interactive component with the use of sensors.
 Each of the flowers reacts to the passage of visitors according to its orientation: the plants curve from left to right, the flower corollas fall, the leaves drop and the flowers disappear in an explosion of stamens.
 The lightness of their dance seems to sum up the evanescence of beauty and life.

-These artificial paradises reflect in a poetic way our current world where nature is increasingly controlled and conditioned, where reality and virtuality, nature and artifices interpenetrate more and more.
-These works question the status of the work of art in the digital age and the challenges of genetic manipulation.
+These works address themes of controlled nature, the relationship between reality and virtuality, and genetic manipulation in the digital age.